nmanzini/xhackathon/notes.md

 ## improvemnts
 - is thre a long silence? speak
-- the usre speaks without question? silence
+- the user speaks without question? silence
   - this uses a quick llm

 ## small features